Sylvain Atieda

-Sylvain Atieda (born 29 February 1996) is a French professional footballer who plays as a forward for Super League club Persik Kediri.
+Sylvain Justin Atieda (born 29 February 1996) is a French professional footballer who plays as a forward for Luxembourg Division of Honour club Rodange 91.

 Club career

 Born in Saint-Laurent-du-Maroni, French Guiana, Atieda has French nationality and spent his early career in France at a young age with Roubaix SC and abroad for the first time to Belgium where he played for Pays Blanc Antoinien, KSCT Menen, Tournai, and Péruwelz.

 Rodange 91

-After playing with serveral Belgian club, he signed a contract with Luxembourg BGL League club Rodange 91 in June 2024.
+After playing with several Belgian clubs, he signed a contract with Luxembourg BGL League club Rodange 91 in June 2024.
 Atieda made his league debut on 3 August 2024 as a starter in a 1–1 draw over Racing Union.
 On 18 August 2024, he scored his first league goal for Rodange with score a brace, as they drew 3–1 win against Fola Esch.
 On 9 February 2025, Atieda scored another brace for the club in 2–2 draw against UNA Strassen.
 He contributed with 27 goals and 9 assists in 42 matches in all competitions.